pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

     * A Docker Compose application deployment
     * A Docker Swarm based distributed deployment

-Regardless of the deployment option used, setting up Transport Layer Security (TLS) and Pravega "Auth" (short for authentication and authorization) are essential requirements of a secure Pravega deployment.
+Regardless of the deployment option used, setting up Transport Layer Security (TLS) and Pravega Auth (short for authentication and authorization) are essential requirements of a secure Pravega deployment.
 TLS encrypts client-server as well as internal communication server components.
 TLS also enables clients to authenticate the services running on the server.
 Auth, on the other hand, enables the services to validate that the users accounts